 I don't have a Thermomix, will my blender cope?

-You’re going to need a blender for this Homemade Vegetable Stock Paste (and an Instant Pot!).
+You’re going to need a blender for this Homemade Vegetable Stock Paste (and an Instant Pot or pressure cooker!).

-I’m lucky to have a Thermomix so I did it in two batches and I chop all the raw vegetables in there but you could do it by hand of course.
+I’m lucky to have a Thermomix so I did it in two batches and I chop all the raw vegetables in there.

 If you have a Vitamix or something of the like, it will do the job perfectly.

-If you don't, chop the vegetables small to start with and they'll be so soft at the end that even an immersion blender will do the trick.
+If you don't, cut the vegetables in chunks to start with and they'll be so soft at the end that even an immersion blender will do the trick.

 Do not worry about the blender, you've got this!